$0 Nova Scotia Foster Care Quick-Start Checklist

 Minor cosmetic issues — peeling paint in an adult bedroom, older appliances, worn carpeting — do not affect approval.
 Structural issues that create physical hazards, inadequate sleeping space, or missing fire safety equipment do.

-The Nova Scotia Foster Care Guide includes a room-by-room home preparation checklist with specific measurements, a guide to getting your well water tested quickly, and a section on how the SAFE model evaluates your home in the context of the overall assessment — not as a standalone pass/fail inspection.
+The Nova Scotia Foster Care Guide includes a room-by-room home preparation checklist with specific measurements, guidance on the well-water requirement, and a section on how the SAFE model evaluates your home in the context of the overall assessment — not as a standalone pass/fail inspection.

 Get Your Free Nova Scotia Foster Care Quick-Start Checklist